-Vienna Marathon 2020: Austria’s Picturesque Road Race A relative newcomer on the marathon stage, Vienna has been hosting runners on the world marathon route since 1984.
+Vienna Marathon 2021: Austria’s Picturesque Road Race together we Run.
+A relative newcomer on the marathon stage, Vienna has been hosting runners on the world marathon route since 1984.
 Last year’s marathon saw around 12,000 athletes complete the course which runs through some of the Austrian capital’s most stunning sights.
-The route passes the grand Vienna State Opera, […]Vienna Marathon 2020 Vienna, Austria Vienna, Austria Austria
+The route passes the grand […]Vienna Marathon 2021 Vienna, Austria Vienna, Austria Austria

 A relative newcomer on the marathon stage, Vienna has been hosting runners on the world marathon route since 1984.
 Last year’s marathon saw around 12,000 athletes complete the course which runs through some of the Austrian capital’s most stunning sights.
 2023 marks the 40th Anniversary of Austria’s biggest sporting event.

 The route passes the grand Vienna State Opera, the expansive Schönbrunn Palace and the absolutely spectacular Vienna City Hall (aka Rathaus).
 If you want to witness all of Vienna’s must-see attractions in one go this is certainly the way to do it!